daormar/debasher/doc/design_doc_resident.md

 - **record** (entrada del log): one line of the input log, holding the position, the port and the envelope exactly as it arrived.
 Not to be confused with the verb: what a round does to the `DATA` of a pending port is "keep a copy".
 - **position, `pos`** (posición): the number of a record in the input log.
 It is a counter of the receiver, global to the node (across all its input ports), that starts at 1 and is assigned in the same critical section that puts the item on the inbound queue, so that position order is processing order.
 A checkpoint refers to the log by position, never by epoch.
 - **segment** (segmento): a file of the input log with consecutive records, named by the position of its first record (`<first pos>.log`).
 A new one starts with every incarnation and when the active one reaches a size limit; only whole segments that are not the active one are deleted.
-- **`processed_upto`**: the position of the item whose processing captured the state.
-Everything up to it is reflected in the checkpoint's state; recovery replays what comes after it.
+- **`processed_upto`**: the position of the item whose processing captured the node state.
+Everything up to it is reflected in the checkpoint's node state; recovery replays what comes after it.
 - **torn tail** (cola partida): an unterminated last line that a process killed in the middle of a write leaves in a file.
 It can happen at any record size (measured, see the input-log redesign).
 A record counts only if its line ends in a newline and parses as JSON, so a torn tail is ignored on replay, and no incarnation ever appends to an existing segment.
 - **replay** (reproducción): re-executing `process_data` on the `DATA` records after `processed_upto`, in log order, when a node starts.
 It reads from disk and writes nothing to the log.
 Earlier text calls it "drain".
 - **prune** (poda): deleting what no retained checkpoint needs: the checkpoints beyond `CHECKPOINT_RETENTION` and, in the input log, the whole segments that end at or before the `processed_upto` of the oldest retained checkpoint.